 Coineal proudly declares on its website that it has “independent operation centers” in both South Korea and China, and that it will “complete the layout” in the near future for countries such as Japan, Russia, Singapore and USA as well.
 Based on that statement, we do believe that US-investors may trade here.
 Any US-investors interested in trading here should in any event form their own opinion on any issues due to their citizenship or residency.

 The support at this exchange is open 24/7, and they also have its own token: the NEAL Token.
 When holding the NEAL Token, you as a trader receive discounts on the trading fees.
-You can receive tokens from “new qualified projects” (presumably only if those projets get listed on Coineal).
+You can receive tokens from “new qualified projects”.
+We assume that this only goes for projects that in fact get listed on Coineal though.

 Coineal Trading View